mozilla-l10n/localizer-documentation/src/tools/pontoon/ui.md

 Clicking on the current resource (or `All Resources`) will display a list of all resources available for that project.
 It’s possible to search for a resource, and click one to load only the entities included in it.
 Clicking `All Resources` at the bottom of the list will go back to display all resources, while `All Projects` will show entities for all projects under the selected locale.

-A pie chart showing the translation status of the current resource is located to the right of the resource name.
+A progress chart showing the translation status of the current resource is located to the right of the resource name.
 A more detailed breakdown is displayed when clicking the chart.

 ![Expanded status overview](../../assets/images/pontoon/ui/status_overview.png "Screenshot of the status graph expanded")

-When clicked, the information icon located to the right of the pie chart provides information regarding the project, its priority level, and testing.
+When clicked, the information icon located to the right of the progress chart provides more information about the project.

 The notifications icon, represented by a bell, is located on the right side of the main toolbar.
 By clicking the bell icon, users can view a list of the latest [notifications](notifications.md) they received.